Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: Simulations

 \subsubsection{CVtreeMLE Unbiasedly Estimates the Oracle Target Parameter}

-Now we look at comparing estimates to the true ARE given the oracle region in the DGP. \textbf{Figure \ref{fig:2D_bias_mse} B and D} show the bias and MSE for this comparison in the two discrete exposures.
-As can be seen, both decrease at root $n$ rate for all estimates. \textbf{Figure \ref{fig:3D_bias} B and D} likewise show this same rate of convergence for the three continuous exposure case.
-Based on these simulations, CVtreeMLE unbiasedly estimates the oracle target parameter at root $n$ rates.
-We next look at the coverage. \textbf{Figure \ref{fig:2D_coverage} B} shows coverage of the true ARE given the true region.
-The CIs calculated from the harmonic pooled k-fold standard errors had consistent 95\% coverage, the k-fold specific CIs converged to 95\% when sample sizes reached 1500 and the pooled TMLE CIs converged to 75\% coverage.
-The same is shown for the three continuous exposures in \textbf{Figure \ref{fig:3D_CI} B} the inverse variance CI converges to 95\% for coverage of the true ATE with the mean k-fold slightly lower around 82\%. \textbf{Table \ref{table:k_fold_results_3d}} gives the bias, SD, MSE, and coverage for sample sizes 200, 1000, and 5000, comparing estimates to the data-adaptive truth.
+Now, we compare the estimates with the true ARE given the oracle region in the DGP. \textbf{Figure \ref{fig:mse_compiled} B} show the MSE for this comparison in our simulation.
+As can be seen, both decrease faster than the root $n$ rate for both the fold-specific and pooled estimates.
+Based on these simulations, \texttt{CVtreeMLE} unbiasedly estimates the oracle target parameter at root $n$ rates.
+Coverage by sample size was: 300 = 97\%, 750 = 95\%, 2000 = 94\%, 5000 = 95 \%.